AI-Hypercomputer/gpu-recipes/docs/configuring-environment-gke-a4.md

      repository descriptions are not encrypted.

-## Create a GKE Cluster with A4 High Node Pools
+## Create a GKE Cluster with A4 Node Pools

 Follow [this guide]() for
-detailed instructions to create a GKE cluster with A4 High node pools and required GPU driver versions.
+detailed instructions to create a GKE cluster with A4 node pools and required GPU driver versions.

 The documentation uses [ Cluster Toolkit](https://cloud.google.com/cluster-toolkit/docs/overview) to create your GKE cluster quickly while incorporating best practices:

 - Creation of the necessary VPC networks and subnets.
 - Creation of a GKE cluster with multi-networking enabled.
-- Creation of an A4 High node pool with NVIDIA B200 GPUs.
+- Creation of an A4 node pool with NVIDIA B200 GPUs.
 - Installation of the required components for GPUDirect-RDMA and NCCL plugin.

 1. [Launch Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell).
 You can use a